 Synthesis

-Note there are three tabs that helped to segregate data affinitized by themes and then by features and institution type.
+Note there are three tabs that helped to segregate data affinities by themes and then by features and institution type.

 We collected data from 22 students within our focus population (roughly a 20% margin of error- used to inform prioritization of feature needs and analyze against qualitative information for deeper insight)

-Synthesis was complex.
-I proactively coded information in datalogs and Dovetail for qualitative information to map to specific features, processes, institution type, and student assets.
+I proactively coded information in data logs and Dovetail for qualitative information to map to specific features, processes, institution type, and student assets.
 Qualitative data covered:

 Insights and Findings